llcawthorne/llcawthorne.github.io/_posts/2017-05-22-practical-vim-1.md

 ways that use the same number of keystrokes, and then explain why one way better fits the general vim mindset (which often means its better for re-use via the . command).
-He does a lot of this early on in the book, but the tips later in the book he tends to show the one way to perform.
+He does a lot of this early on in the book, but the tips later in the book he tends to show the one way to perform an operation.

 I'm only halfway through the book now, but this post is getting long enough.
 I'll go ahead and post what I've written about the first half